-Academic Year: 2023/24 Total fund allocated: £17,660 Date Updated d: Sept 2023 Key indicator 1: The engagement of Percentage of total allocation: primary school pupils undertake at l east 30 minutes of physical activity a c lay in school 4 % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+Academic Year: 2023/24 Total fund allocated: £17,660 Date Updated: Sept 2023 Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that Percentage of total allocation: primary school pupils undertake at le east 30 minutes of physical activity a d day in school 4 % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?
-Sustainability and suggested next steps: Improvement in the physical, social, emotional and mental health and wellbeing of children Lunch time clubs for KS2 girls and boys £ 250 equipment Lunch time clubs are in place x2 football.
-Girls are encouraged to participate and as such, their confidence has increased and there Regular Evaluation and Monitoring: Continuously evaluate the impact of the initiatives To develop a positive interest and attitude towards physical activity.
+Sustainability and suggested next steps: Improvement in the physical, social, emotional and mental health and wellbeing of children Lunch time clubs for KS2 girls and boys £ 250 equipment Regular Evaluation and Monitoring: Continuously evaluate the impact of the initiatives To develop a positive interest and attitude towards physical activity.
 For children to choose to be active in their break times.
-PE equipment maintenance Break and lunch time equipment. £400 has been a greater uptake in girl's football.
-MDAs rota made for adult-led games which has increased participation in KS1 in physical activity at lunch times. through surveys, observations, and feedback from staff and students.
-Use this data to make informed decisions on the sustainability and effectiveness of the programmes New break and lunch time equipment meant that more children are interested in participating in physical activities. programmes.
+PE equipment maintenance Break and lunch time equipment. £400 through surveys, observations, and feedback from staff and students.
+Use this data to make informed decisions on the sustainability and effectiveness of the programmes.
 Parental Engagement: Involve parents in promoting physical activity at home and encourage them to support their children in participating in extra-curricular activities.
-Share the positive outcomes and benefits of physical activity on children's overall wellbeing age and the older children have gym equipment to increase their physical exercise. with parents.
+Share the positive outcomes and benefits of physical activity on children's overall wellbeing with parents.
 Integration into School Culture: Embed the promotion of physical activity as a core aspect of the school's ethos and values.
 Explore opportunities to collaborate with external partners or organisations to enhance physical activity opportunities for children.
 Key indicator 2: The profile of PESSPA A being raised across the school as a to ool for whole sch ool improvement Percentage of total allocation: 43 % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?: Sustainability and suggested next steps: exercise which forms part of the school routine and aims to reduce anxiety and stress.
-To engage all children in regular SCS Gym trail sessions to be run weekly for children identified with gross an fine motor skills need SCS specialist sports coaches to work alongside teachers to upskill and strengthen teaching quality. £7500 coaching children taking part to improve their fine and gross motor skills.
-Pupil progress in P.E. shows that they have improved their gross motor skills and fine motor skills have improved-this can be seen in their writing and ability to perform intricate tasks.
-Pupil perception show that they enjoy the sessions and can speak about how it has helped them to improve.
-Staff Training and Support: Continue to provide staff with training on inclusive practises and strategies to support SEN children in physical activities.
+To engage all children in regular SCS Gym trail sessions to be run weekly for children identified with gross an fine motor skills need SCS specialist sports coaches to work alongside teachers to upskill and strengthen teaching quality. £7500 coaching Staff Training and Support: Continue to provide staff with training on inclusive practises and strategies to support SEN children in physical activities.
 Regular Evaluation: Conduct regular evaluations to assess the impact of the daily exercise routine on the well- being and participation of SEN children.
 Next Steps: Explore opportunities to further adapt and enhance the

-SCS specialist sports coaches laily exercise routine to better neet the needs of SEN teachers (through observing c hildren. lessons) and team-teaching. mplementing these strategies Coaches are providing a range of v vill not only support the intent sports, including archery and s tatement of engaging all boxing.
-Consequently, c hildren in regular physical monitoring shows improved a activity, including SEN children, teaching and learning of P.E b out also contribute to the c overall well-being and c levelopment of all students at E Bocking Primary School.
+daily exercise routine to better

+meet the needs of SEN

+children.

+Implementing these strategies

+will not only support the intent

+statement of engaging all

+children in regular physical

+activity, including SEN children,

+but also contribute to the

+overall well-being and

+development of all students at

+Bocking Primary School.